Investing in Prison Education Saves Taxpayer Dollars

 Source: Education Commission of the States

-A June 2025 report from the Education Commission of the States outlined ways in which state policy actors can expand access to prison education and therefore reduce likelihood for recidivism and incarceration costs.
+A June 2025 report from the Education Commission of the States outlined ways state policymakers can expand access to prison education and, in turn, reduce recidivism and incarceration costs.

-Policymakers’ Role in Expanding Prison Education Access summarized findings from an 18-month long community of practice which included stakeholders representing state education policy leaders, leaders from corrections departments, higher education prison program directors, policy leaders, and researchers.
-The community of practice highlighted key barriers faced by incarcerated learners and produced policy suggestions to remediate these barriers to education.
+Policymakers’ Role in Expanding Prison Education Access summarized findings from an 18-month community of practice that included state education policy leaders, corrections officials, higher education prison program directors, policymakers, and researchers.
+The group highlighted key barriers incarcerated learners face and produced policy recommendations to address them.

-• Prison education is a cost-saving measure.
-Every one dollar spent on prison education saves four to five dollars in incarceration costs.
+• Prison education saves money.
+Every dollar invested in prison education returns four to five dollars in reduced incarceration costs.

-The report concludes that expanding access to prison education is most efficient when state policymakers address governance, financial aid access, and student supports for incarcerated learners.
+The report concludes that expanding access to prison education is most effective when state policymakers address governance structures, financial aid access, and student support systems

 Read the full report here.